Dilophosaurus: Jurassic Park

 Dilophosaurus was featured in the 1990 novel Jurassic Park, by the writer Michael Crichton, and its 1993 movie adaptation by the director Steven Spielberg.
 The Dilophosaurus of Jurassic Park was acknowledged as the "only serious departure from scientific veracity" in the movie's making-of book, and as the "most fictionalized" of the movie's dinosaurs in a book about Stan Winston Studios, which created the animatronics effects.
 For the novel, Crichton invented the dinosaur's ability to spit venom (explaining how it was able to kill prey, in spite of its seemingly weak jaws).
 The art department added another feature, a neck frill or cowl folded against its neck that expanded and vibrated as the animal prepared to attack, similar to that of the frill-necked lizard.
 To avoid confusion with the Velociraptor as featured in the movie, Dilophosaurus was presented as only 4 ft tall, instead of its assumed true height of about 10 ft.
 Nicknamed "the spitter", the Dilophosaurus of the movie was realized through puppeteering, and required a full body with three interchangeable heads to produce the actions required by the script.
+One head had its frill retracted, the second could expand and retract the frill, and the third had an extended, vibrating frill and could spit venom.
 Separate legs were also constructed for a shot where the dinosaur hops by.
 Unlike most of the other dinosaurs in the movie, no computer-generated imagery was employed when showing the Dilophosaurus.